asanzdiego/markdownslides/README.md

 #### Requirements

-Now, only works in Linux (may be on MacOS)

-It can works with Docker, but is in beta.
+Now, only works in Linux (may be on MacOS), but it can works with Docker :-)

 #### Download

 [github.com/asanzdiego/markdownslides/archive/master.zip](https://github.com/asanzdiego/markdownslides/archive/master.zip)

 #### Docker

-Your installation with docker is still **under testing**.

-Any feedback is welcome.

 ##### Building docker image